IMAGE VIA @EAT_GAUCHO | INSTAGRAM

 Acorn lives up to its mission of creating a menu with clean flavor profiles.
 This place was practically made for paleo dieters looking for some serious quality in their food.
 And ingredients are sourced locally, so you know they’re fresh.
 The Shadyside cafe features your favorite meats cooked with an array of roots, produce, and spices.
-Charred cauliflower, short rib, rainbow trout — are you drooling yet?
-We are.
+Charred cauliflower, short rib, rainbow trout — are you drooling yet?!

-Soba serves up a modern-Asian take on food that’ll make your mouth water as soon as you step through the door.
+Soba offers up a modern-Asian take on food that’ll make your mouth water as soon as you step through the door.
 The chefs here are nothing short of genius.
 Mixing up flavor combinations that take you by surprise, they’ve truly perfected the art of food.
 For instance, you’ve gotta go for the Scottish Salmon.
 Somehow, the fish, curried squash, and mint salad combo just works — and we’re glad it does.
-Head to Ellsworth Ave. to get your fix of some of the best paleo-friendly food in Shadyside.
+Head to Ellsworth Avenue to get your fix of some of the best paleo-friendly food in Shadyside.

 Comfort food that’s clean and simple.
 Scratch Food and Beverage brings the flavor to Troy Hill with a small, yet accessible, menu of local foods.
 Skeptical of the lineup?
 The Scratch staff will happily review all dishes and ingredients with any health-conscious foodie.
 Give ’em a call to hear their daily options, chat with their chef, and find something perfect for your paleo palate.

 This downtown gastropub is the obvious choice for some quality steak.
 Enjoy the meat, scrap the potatoes.
 We know what the name suggests, but trust us — the Build Your Own Ribeye is exactly what you’re after.
 Top with a sharp and zesty chimichurri to round out that tender ribeye taste.
 And with sides like creamy spinach and roasted cauliflower, you won’t be able to choose just one.